n2chance/SGBirdsFinder/README.md

 - View detailed information about each bird
 - Admin page for editing the database of birds

-## Usage

-Go to the [website](https://jycx50.pythonanywhere.com).
-Refer to the about page for help.

-For admin login, the username is `admin-kgi` and the password is `iFE79iUd45`

 ## Project Structure

 ```text